Biog

 She has run talent labs and mentoring projects for filmmakers since 2009 and has organised masterclasses by filmmakers including Jane Campion, Mike Leigh, Sir Ronald Harwood, John Madden, Mogens Rukov, Kenneth Lonergan, and editor Pietro Scalia.

-She has been on many film and screenwriting awards juries, chaired and taken part in panel discussions, chairs the screenwriting award for WFTV, is a Bafta Rocliffe jury member; is a member of the writer/director shortlisting committee at the British Independent Film Awards; and has been a BAFTA member for over 20 years.
+She has been on many film and screenwriting awards juries, chaired and taken part in panel discussions, presents the screenwriting award at the Moving Image Awards, chairs the BIFA Maverick award committee and shortlists short films for Bafta.